 At 5,095 yards for the Men, the course is clearly short but a SSS of 66 gives nothing away.
 This is clearly recognised when considering that the amateur course record of 62 for a medal round, set in 1938 by OJ Llewellyn, remained for more than fifty years before being broken by JD Murray who carded a 61 in 1993.
 This record was equalled in 2009 by current member Graham Kerr before being beaten in 2012 when Freddie Price shot 60 in the Kent Junior Championship hosted by the Club.

 Liam Burns is our current course record holder, scoring an 8 under par 58 in July 2016.
-Liam is currently playing off +3, is a member of Kent's 1st team and is proud to represent Chislehurst Golf Club on the County tour.
+Liam is currently playing off +4, is a member of Kent's 1st team and is proud to represent Chislehurst Golf Club in county and natoinal events.

 The excellent greens are demanding and are certainly not flat, as befitting a course designed by Colt.
 Tight tree-lined fairways and, at times, awkward sloping lies simply add to the challenge.
 Any two of the eight 'short' holes can together demolish the highest of hopes at any one time.